 Please view the tutorial to see how natu is used. natu incorporates some of the best features of the existing packages and introduces some novel features:

-- All units are defined in INI files.
+- All constants and units are defined in INI files.
 Units can be added or removed.

-- Units can involve offsets (e.g., degree Celsius (degC)) or even nonlinear functions (e.g., decibel (dB)).
+- Units can with offsets (e.g., degree Celsius (degC)) and even nonlinear functions (e.g., decibel (dB)) are supported.